Image credit: El Kemosabe

 Heck, after playing dozens of hours myself, I still feel like I'm finding out new things about how the game works every day.
 So, I thought it might be useful to share some of the things I've learned along the way.

-This post originally appeared in March 2016, and it's been heavily updated and retimed to coincide with the Switch version getting multiplayer, and the launch of the Android version today.
+This post originally appeared in March 2016, and it's been heavily updated following the Switch version getting multiplayer, and the launch of the Android version today.

 The Switch Controls Are Great, But Some Aren't Explained